GithubPrankster/gpsx/README.md

 Included for transparency purposes are add/subtract blend shaders.
 Unfortunately there isn't a [convenient](https://docs.godotengine.org/en/stable/tutorials/shading/screen-reading_shaders.html) way to read & write to framebuffers so for now I did not implement these.
 GPUs just aren't made like they were used to...

+### Copyright

+"The Minister" is a character of mine.
+You are free to play around with the character's model to test the shaders, but you need my authorization for utilizing the character.